 We are continuously working to improve our processes and reduce our environmental impact, both in own projects and together with others.
 We have an environmental code that sets requirements regarding water treatment, handling of chemicals, waste treatment and emissions that our wet process suppliers has to undertake, and we follow up with environmental inspections in these factories.

 Our largest water impact lies in the production process, but we also affect indirectly through buying cotton that is water-intensive, and by selling products that is then washed by our customers.
-We work to minimize the environmental impact in the entire value chain; from design and production to the use and washing by our customer.
+We work to minimise the environmental impact in the entire value chain; from design and production to the use and washing by our customer.